rossrobino/ovr/apps/docs/src/content/docs.md

 #### Action

-There is also an `Action` helper that will create a `Form` element that can be used within other components.
+There is also an `Action` helper that will create a POST handler and a corresponding `Form` element that can be used within other components.

 ```tsx
 import { Action } from "ovr";